Scott Wolfram is a 1992 graduate of Franklin Tech. Graduating from the Auto Mechanics shop,

 Greenfield Community College from 2010-2015.
 He has worked as an advanced manufacturing

 teacher in the high school vocational setting for four years, first at Smith Vocational, and then

 CTEC Lower Pioneer Valley Education Collaborative.

-Scott is nearly professionally licensed as a chapter 74 Advanced Manufacturing vocational
+Scott is professionally licensed as a chapter 74 Advanced Manufacturing vocational

 Scott is an upright bass player with the band, Love Crumbs.
 Their songs can be heard on most

 streaming platforms, and local radio stations.
 He lives in Conway with his wife Beth, stepson

 Jack, and Boston Terrier, Poppy.
 He has a daughter, Rhiannon, who is in college.
 Scott is very

 excited to be a part of the FCTS community.
 He has a deep understanding and affinity for the

 county and its people as he has lived in Franklin County his whole life.
 He is looking forward to